emso-c/stream-analyser/README.md

 Also can be expanded to other live stream platforms such as Twitch if there's enough support.

+> :warning: Seems like wordcloud package can not be installed via pip on win10 right now.
+You need to manually install the [wheel file](https://pypi.org/project/wordcloud/#files).
+So I didn't include it in the requirements for now and it is not necessary if you're not gonna use the word cloud feature.

 **Currently in Alpha.**

 ## Table of contents